hyperledger/iroha-2-docs/src/api/config/torii-params.md

 - **Type:** Number
 - **Default:** $10$

-How many query results are returned in one batch
+The number of query results returned in one batch

 ## `torii.query_idle_time`